pubnub/go/gae/README.md

 ## Contact support@pubnub.com for all questions

-#PubNub 3.6 client for Google App Engine using Go
+#PubNub 3.6 client for Google App Engine SDK (1.9.24 - 2015-07-08) and Managed VMs (Google Cloud SDK 0.9.68) using Go

 ### Features
+* 3.6.3 changes
+ * GAE and Managed VM use the same code now.
+ * PAM operations (grant, revoke, audit) now return 403 errors in the Error Callback
+* 3.6.1 changes
+ * Modified to work with the the app engine run on Managed VMs (https://github.com/golang/appengine)
 * 3.6 features
  * HereNow with state (here now's signature has changed, the response has also changed)
  * WhereNow